ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Methodology for Symbolic Mathematical Operations Measurement

-Due to the probabilistic nature of LLMs, we measure the stability of mathematical correctness over 50 random variations of `Numeric-All-2' - generating a new set of random 2-digit numbers per variation (see Figure \ref{fig:variance-heatmap} in Appendix \ref{appendix-analysis}).
-These variants are marked as `Numeric-All-2-S' in Table \ref{tab:noise_types}.
+Due to the probabilistic nature of LLMs, we measure stability over 50 random variations of `Numeric-All-N' for $N=2,3$ - generating a new set of random 2 or 3-digit numbers per variation (Figure \ref{fig:variance-heatmap} in Appendix \ref{appendix-analysis}).
+These variants are marked as `Numeric-All-N-S'.

-To explore whether the initial introduction of a large number causes a disproportionate performance drop, or whether performance declines progressively with each added numeric coefficient, we also create variants where only one symbolic parameter is replaced by a number (again ranging from 1 to 10 digits), and the remaining symbols are removed.
-To avoid selection bias, we generate all possible choices of which symbol to retain and replace; these are labeled `Numeric-One-N'.
+To explore whether the initial introduction of a large number causes a disproportionate performance drop, or whether performance declines progressively with each added numeric coefficient, we also create variants (labeled `Numeric-One-N') where only one symbolic parameter is replaced by a number (ranging from 1 to 10 digits), and the remaining symbols are removed.
+To avoid bias, we generate all possible choices of which symbol to replace.